-Radon alpha track detectors will be used to measure alpha particles emitted from Radon (primarily Rn-222) and its associated decay products.
-The radon emissions will increase during remedial actions such as excavation of soils.
-Measurements of the alpha tracks are correlated to radon concentration in air by the processors calibration.
-The processors reported air concentrations will then be converted to dose equivalent.
-Radon alpha track detectors will generally be located with the TLDs at site perimeters.
+Radon ATDs will be used to measure alpha particle emissions from Radon (primarily Rn-222) and its associated decay products.
+The radon emissions are expected to increase during remedial actions such as excavation of soils.
+ATD results are reported as radon air concentrations in picocuries per liter (pCi/L) and are then converted to dose equivalent.
+Radon ATDs will generally be located with the TLDs at site perimeters.
 Additional QC duplicates will be used to evaluate measurement precision.

 Figure 3-1.
-External Gamma, Radon-222, Particulate Air Monitoring and NPDES Outfall Stations at the HISS for FY 2001
+Gamma Radiation, Radon-222, and Particulate Air Monitoring Stations at the HISS for FY03

 Figure 3-2.
-External Gamma, Radon-222, Particulate Air Monitoring and NPDES Outfall Stations at the SLAPS for FY 2001
+Gamma Radiation, Radon-222, and Particulate Air Monitoring Stations at the SLAPS for FY03

 Figure 3-3.
-External Gamma, Radon-222 and Storm-water Discharge Station at the SLDS for FY 2001
+Gamma Radiation, Radon-222 and Air Monitoring Stations at the SLDS for FY03